 Global Immersion Programs

 The USC Suzanne Dworak-Peck School of Social Work offers cross-cultural immersion opportunities for students to gain a deeper understanding of other cultures and models of social service in an international setting.
-Students may choose from a variety of programs throughout the world, including locations in Asia, Europe, Latin America and the Middle East.
-View the interactive PowerPoint presentation to learn more about the Global Immersion program.
+During the 2019 academic year, students may choose from immersion opportunities in Brazil, Mexico and South Africa.

 Global Immersion Program Goals

 - Demonstrate a direct connection between the areas visited and students home communities

 - Explore changing what we do as social work practitioners

 - Provide reciprocity and student/faculty engagement with partner institutions across the globe

 Each program has a specific theme connected to social work practice and/or policy and takes place during the spring semester with travel to the program location during the spring break in March.
 Each immersion is faculty led and range in size from 20 to 25 students.
 Participants receive three elective credits upon successful completion of the immersion course requirements applied toward their MSW degree.